-Before you start the truck, make sure that you have taken all the above mentioned precautions and the joystick is in NEUTRAL.
+Before you start the truck, make sure that you have taken all the above mentioned precautions and that the directional control lever is in NEUTRAL.
+Also you must lift the fork by 150~200 mm (6~8 in), fully tilt the fork backward and draw the mast all the way.